 - 1. General overview of operating systems - 2.
 How to secure operating systems - 3.
 Open Source tools used to secure operating systems - 4.
-Commercial alternatives to Open Source tools
+Commercial alternatives to Open Source tools the course will apply those same techniques to the Linux operating system.
+The course will discuss techniques and tools used to help reduce weaknesses in default installations/configurations of different operating systems.

 In this course, we will focus on securing operating systems.
-The first part of the course will focus on processes used to secure the Linux1 operating system.
-The second part of the course will apply those same techniques to the MS Windows operating system.
-The course will discuss techniques and tools used to help reduce weaknesses in default installations/configurations of different operating systems.
+The first part of the course will focus on processes used to secure the MS Windows operating system.
+The second part of